-8 recommended commemorative stamps that give a sense of Okayama's history
+8 recommended commemorative stamps that give you a sense of Okayama's history

-8 recommended commemorative stamps that give a sense of Okayama's historyの画像
+8 recommended commemorative stamps that give you a sense of Okayama's historyの画像

-Analog travel memories reminiscent of the Showa era.
-Here are some commemorative stamps from famous places in Okayama.
-There are colorful and attractive stamps, such as a castle under water attack, a portrait of a beautiful woman, and an alien!
+Memories of an analogue trip reminiscent of the Showa era.
+We introduce the commemorative stamps found at famous places in Okayama.
+There are colorful and attractive stamps, such as a castle under water siege, a beautiful woman painting, and even an alien!
 Why not go out and collect these special stamps?

 2024.09.04

-1. National Treasure Lecture Hall and Banyan Tree (Bizen City/ Old Shizutani School)
+1. National Treasure Lecture Hall and Kaiji Tree (Bizen City/ Old Shizutani School)

 [Old Shizutani School ]